Browsed by

 The Shore

-I’m home now, looking out the window of my office, staring at the
+I’m home now, looking out the window of my office, staring at the trees that aren’t palms, the greenery that’s not tropical.

-Yesterday I took a walk along familiar streets, nodding at neighbors, noting the changes even a week can bring, the house that’s up for sale, the fall clematis that’s about to bloom.
+Yesterday I took a walk along familiar streets, nodding at neighbors, noting the changes even a week can bring, the house that’s up for sale, the fall clematis about to bloom.
 There was much rain while I was gone.
-Not enough to rescue the parched ferns but enough to green the grass that now clogs the mower.
+Not enough to rescue the parched ferns but enough to green the grass that clogs the mower.

 It’s lovely, it’s my home.
 But I miss the big skies above the palms, the limitless white sand, the confab of shore birds that hung out at a tidal flat near where I would go.
 I see in my mind’s eye the small crescent beach only reachable at low tide and the alternating blues and greens of the Gulf water, lighter above the sand bar.